Non-Discrimination Notice to the Public

 Effective Communication

-VTA will generally, upon request, provide appropriate aids and services leading to effective communication for qualified persons with disabilities so they can participate equally in VTA’s programs, services, and activities, including qualified sign language interpreters, documents in Braille, and other ways of making information and communications accessible to people who have speech, hearing, or vision impairments.
+Upon request, VTA will provide appropriate aids and services leading to effective communication for qualified persons with disabilities so they can participate equally in VTA’s programs, services, and activities.
+These resources include qualified sign language interpreters, documents in Braille, and other methods of making information and communications accessible to people who have speech, hearing, or vision impairments.

 Modification to Policies and Procedures

 VTA will make all reasonable modifications to policies and procedures to ensure that people with disabilities have an equal opportunity to enjoy all of its programs, services, and activities.
-For example, individuals with service animals are welcomed in VTA vehicles, transit facilities, and administrative offices even when pets are generally prohibited.
+For example, individuals who utilize service animals are welcomed in VTA vehicles, transit facilities, and administrative offices, while pets are generally prohibited.

 Anyone who requires an auxiliary aid or service for effective communication, or a modification of policies or procedures to participate in a program, service, or activity of VTA, should contact: